 Easy round-trip paddling that does not require any transportation arrangements.

 - Argo Pond – about 2 miles of river between Barton Dam and Argo Dam.
-Access from Argo Canoe Livery or Bandemer Park.
+Access from Argo Park Livery or Bandemer Park.

 - Barton Pond – about 3.5 miles of river between rapids located near mile 56.5 and Barton Dam.
 Access from Barton Park or informal launch on Huron River Drive near Maple Road.

-This stretch of river is serviced by three liveries.
-All have canoe and kayaks for rent.
-Follow the link to the livery websites for more information.
+This stretch of river is serviced by three outfitters.
+All have canoe and single person and two-person/tandem kayaks for rent.
+Follow the link to their websites for more information.

-- Skip’s Huron River Canoe Livery – Located in Delhi Metropark (on the west side of Delhi Road) near mile marker 58.
+- Skip’s Huron River Canoe Livery and Outfitters – Located in Delhi Metropark (on the west side of Delhi Road) near mile marker 58.
 They provide transportation upriver to Delhi and Hudson Mills Metroparks for a paddle back to the livery.
-Link to Skip’s Huron River Canoe Livery
+Skip’s Huron River Canoe Livery and Outfitters.

-- Argo Canoe Livery – Operated by City of Ann Arbor, is located near mile marker 51 on the north side of Ann Arbor.
-They offer flat water paddling on Argo Pond, tubing on the cascades, transportation upriver to Delhi Metropark and Barton Park and transportation back from Gallup Park.
-Argo Canoe Livery
+- Argo Park Livery – Operated by City of Ann Arbor, is located near mile marker 51 on the north side of Ann Arbor.
+They offer flat water paddling on Argo Pond including stand-up paddle board rentals, tubing on the Argo Cascades, a universal access dock, transportation upriver to Delhi Metropark and Barton Park and transportation back from Gallup Park.
+Argo Park Livery

-- Gallup Canoe Livery – Operated by City of Ann Arbor, is located near mile marker 47 on the west side of Ann Arbor.
+- Gallup Park Livery – Operated by City of Ann Arbor, is located near mile marker 47 on the west side of Ann Arbor.
 Facilities include an accessible dock and a café.
-They,offer flat water paddling on Gallup Pond, transportation upriver to Barton Park for a paddle back to the livery.
-Gallup Canoe Livery
+They offer flat water paddling on Gallup Pond, a universal access dock, and transportation upriver to Barton Park for a paddle back to the livery.
+Gallup Park Livery

 Recommended Rapid Runs

-Short runs of rapids that may runs multiple times by a short walk
+Short runs of rapids that can be done multiple times by a short walk with a kayak.

 - Mill Creek Rapids – in Dexter’s Mill Creek Park.
 Man-made whitewater feature suitable for experienced kayakers.
 No openings in the rock walls, boats will likely scrape rocks.
 Hydraulic effect (hole) in high water conditions.
 Adjacent to Downtown Dexter restaurants.